 Do you have a favorite Saskatoon restaurant?
 Share it in the comments.

-Photo Credits: Claudia Laroye, Tourism Saskatoon, Shutterstock
+Photo Credits: Claudia Laroye, Tourism Saskatoon

 Disclosure: The writer visited Saskatoon as a guest of Tourism Saskatoon.
 As always, her love of and opinions about delicious food and gin are honest and her own.